Combined X-ray diffraction, electrical resistivity, and $ab$ $initio$ study of (TMTTF)$_2$PF$_6$ under pressure: implications to the unified phase diagram: Acknowledgements

 \section{Acknowledgements}

-M.I. was supported by JSPS KAKENHI Grant Number 21740263, 21110517, and 20K05272.
-This work was supported, in part, by JSPS KAKENHI Grant Number 19H00648, 21340092, 16204022, 21H01041, 15H03681 (Y.U.), 22K03526 (K.Y.), 22H00106 (H.M), and 23H03818 (T.M.).
-The computations were performed using the facilities at the Supercomputer Center, Institute for Solid State Physics, University of Tokyo.
-Part of the DFT calculations were run on ACCMS, Kyoto University, with financial support from the Research Budget of Nihon University School of Medicine (T.K).
+M.I. was supported by JSPS KAKENHI Grants No. 21740263, No. 21110517, and No. 20K05272.
+This work was supported, in part, by JSPS KAKENHI Grants No. 19H00648, No. 21340092, No. 16204022, No. 21H01041, No. 15H03681 (Y.U.), No. 22K03526 (K.Y.), No. 22H00106 (H. Mori), and No. 23H03818 (T.M.).
+The computations were performed using the facilities at the Supercomputer Center, The Institute for Solid State Physics, The University of Tokyo.
+Part of the DFT calculations were run on ACCMS, Kyoto University, with financial support from the Research Budget of Nihon University School of Medicine (T.K.).
+The authors acknowledge ISSP Supercomputer Center for providing us the data repository to store the data related to this study.